Fox News Host Slips Up, Admits That Russia ‘Cost Democrats An Election,’ Something Trump Refuses To Hear

 — Lis Power (@LisPower1) April 24, 2019

-In the Mueller Report, made available online by The New York Times, Mueller wrote that Russia’s interference in the 2016 presidential election was “sweeping and systematic,” and that while Russia began its election sabotage operation as early as 2014, with the objective of “undermin(ing) the U.S. electoral system,” by 2016 the campaign had progressed to one that “favored candidate Trump and disparaged candidate (Hillary) Clinton.”
+In the Mueller report, made available online by The New York Times, Mueller wrote that Russia’s interference in the 2016 presidential election was “sweeping and systematic,” and that while Russia began its election sabotage operation as early as 2014 — with the objective of “undermin(ing) the U.S. electoral system” — by 2016 the campaign had progressed to one that “favored candidate Trump and disparaged candidate (Hillary) Clinton.”

-In her book, Cyberwar: How Russian Hackers and Trolls Helped Elect a President What We Don’t, Can’t, and Do Know, University of Pennsylvania Communications Professor Kathleen Hall Jamieson presents “forensic evidence” that the Russian interference was “had a decisive impact in 2016,” and was responsible for Trump’s victory, according to the New Yorker analysis.
+In her book, Cyberwar: How Russian Hackers and Trolls Helped Elect a President –What We Don’t, Can’t, and Do Know, University of Pennsylvania professor Kathleen Hall Jamieson presents “forensic evidence” that the Russian interference “had a decisive impact in 2016,” and was responsible for Trump’s victory, according to an analysis conducted by The New Yorker.

-But according to recent media reports, when now-departed Homeland Security Director proposed convening a meeting on how to stop Russian interference in the 2020 presidential election, she was warned not to bring up the topic to Trump, and to keep it “below his level,” according to The Hill.
+But according to The Hill, when former Homeland Security Secretary Kirstjen Nielsen proposed convening a meeting on how to stop Russian interference in the 2020 presidential election, she was allegedly warned not to bring the topic to Trump, and to keep it “below his level.”